DaniAngione/ace_composting/readme.md

 This mod and all its contents are under a GNU GPL 3.0 license and may be used, shared, remixed and anything else as long as credit is given, linked and the same license is used!
 More info: https://www.gnu.org/licenses/gpl-3.0.en.html

 ## CHANGELOG

+### October 31st, 2024 - v1.6
+- The mod has been updated to utilize the new Dani's Core Mod "Passive Transform" component instead of the old cooling service.
+- When transforming, the Composting Bin and the Manure Drying Rack will now reduce the quality of the item by 1.
+- Added support for ACE's humanoid bones.
+- Added support for ACE's rotten mutton.
+- Added support for ACE's different rotten basket entities and preserves.
+- Added support for Trapper+ new rotten meat and rotten small meat.

 ### December 28th, 2023 - v1.5
 - All the Composting stuff has been moved to the Shepherd, who is now responsible for doing fertilizers after the ACE 0.9.6.14 Update.